-If you love chocolate cake, why not create your own homemade gluten free chocolate cake mix?
+If you love chocolate cake, why not create your homemade gluten-free chocolate cake mix?
 It is quick and easy and keeps in your pantry for up to 10 weeks!
 This easy gluten free chocolate cake mix makes light and fluffy cakes with deep chocolate flavor!

 Enjoy this cake mix for yourself, or pack it in mason jars and give it as gifts!
 I include a free printable recipe card so you can attach it to the jars!